ZapriteApp/zaprite-for-woocommerce/zaprite-payment-gateway/readme.txt

 License: MIT
 License URI: https://mit-license.org/

-Zaprite is a WooCommerce payment gateway that allows you to accept Bitcoin, Lightning, Liquid and card payments seamlessly.
+Zaprite Payment Gateway is a WooCommerce payment gateway that allows you to accept Bitcoin, Lightning, Liquid and card payments.

 == Description ==